Laurence Sullivan

 University of Birmingham, Shakespeare Institute

-MA, Shakespeare and Theatre, Distinction
+MA, Shakespeare & Theatre, Distinction

 Dissertation: ‘White and Black Magic in Shakespeare’s The Tempest and Marlowe’s Doctor Faustus’.
 Mark achieved: 78.

-Supervisor: Dr. Chris Laoutaris.
+Supervisor: Dr. Chris Laoutaris

 2015 – 2016